Modeling Long Cycles: Asymptotics for long-cycle processes

-The continuous time Gaussian process $J_{c,d}(\cdot)$ plays the central role in our analysis.
-It can be viewed as a continuous time version of the MA($\infty$) representation in \eqref{eq:MA_DGP_complex}: past shocks are weighted by a damped sine wave.
-Again, the parameters $c$ and $d$ control the persistence and frequency of the cycle respectively.
-Note also that the long-cycle process requires stronger scaling than that in the local-to-unity case: $n^{-3/2}$ instead of $n^{-1/2}$.
+The continuous-time Gaussian process $J_{c,d}(\cdot)$ plays the central role in our analysis.
+It can be viewed as a continuous-time version of the MA($\infty$) representation in \eqref{eq:MA_DGP_complex}: past shocks are weighted by a damped sine wave.
+Again, the parameters $c$ and $d$ control the persistence and frequency of the cycle, respectively.
+Note also that long-cycle processes require stronger scaling than local-to-unity: $n^{-3/2}$ instead of $n^{-1/2}$.
 This is a reflection of the fact that long-cycle processes are near I(2).

 We now turn to the properties of the least-squares estimators and the corresponding test statistics for the second-order autoregressive model with long cycles.
 Let $\widehat{\phi}_{1,n}$ and $\widehat{\phi}_{2,n}$ denote the least-squares estimator of \eqref{eq:DGP_n}: